Tribal Court

 Method of posting bond:

-• The bail bond may be posted at the Sandoval County Detention Center, if the defendant is incarcerated at that facility.
-Acceptable forms of payment are limited to money orders made payable to the Pueblo of Santa Ana.
-The Santa Ana Pueblo Accounting Department will accept cash and money orders payments for appearance bonds.
+• The bail bond may be posted at the Sandoval County Detention Center if the defendant is incarcerated at that facility and/or payment is being processed after hours.
+Acceptable forms of payment at the detention center are limited to money orders or cashier’s check made payable to the Pueblo of Santa Ana.

-• The bail bond may also be paid at the Santa Ana Pueblo Accounting Department, located at 02 Dove Road, Santa Ana Pueblo, New Mexico.
-The Santa Ana Pueblo Accounting Office is generally open during regular business hours, but may have irregular closures due to tribal holidays, personnel availability, etc.
+• The bail bond may also be paid at the Santa Ana Judicial Complex with a Court Clerk located at 11 West Prairie Star Road, Santa Ana Pueblo, New Mexico.
+All bond payments will be processed by the Pueblo’s Accounting Department.
+The Santa Ana Pueblo Accounting Office is generally open during regular business hours, but may have irregular closures due to tribal holidays, personnel availability, etc. The Santa Ana Pueblo Accounting Department will accept cash payments, money orders, or cashier’s check for appearance bonds.

 Payment to Tribal Court